Kraken scout Ulf Samuelsson heads to Florida Panthers as assistant coach

 Kraken professional scout Ulf Samuelsson has made no secret of his desire to return to coaching and has now done just that with the Florida Panthers.

-Samuelsson, 56, joined the Panthers on Monday, reunited as an assistant coach under current bench boss Joel Quenneville, who he’d previously worked with in Chicago before the Blackhawks let both go in 2018.
+Samuelsson, 56, joined the Panthers on Monday, reunited as an assistant coach under current bench boss Joel Quenneville, whom he’d previously worked with in Chicago before the Blackhawks let both go in 2018.

 “They asked permission to fill that spot with a defensive coach, so he’s going to go back and work with Joel,” Kraken general manager Ron Francis said Monday.